Higher-order topological corner and bond-localized modes in magnonic insulators

-Among the non-Bravais lattices, honeycomb lattice is one of the simplest yet most versatile, capable of accommodating intricate multiband physics without strong interactions.
+Among the various non-Bravais lattices, honeycomb lattice is one of the \SW{simplest examples because of its abundance in various quantum materials,} \SW{that accomodates} intricate multiband physics without strong interactions.
 While it is renowned for its fermionic Dirac excitations and topological quasiparticles, recent research has extended its significance to encompass bosonic systems featuring novel topological band structures.
 These advances have spurred the exploration of diverse bosonic topological materials, spanning photonic crystals~\cite{PhysRevLett.100.013904,PhysRevB.97.035442}, plasmonic systems~\cite{PhysRevLett.110.106801,Wu2017}, arrays of superconducting grains~\cite{PhysRevB.93.134502}, and magnetic structures~\cite{PhysRevB.94.075401,PhysRevX.8.011010,Mcclarty2022} etc. and opened up a new and compelling avenue for scientific inquiry.
-Recently, higher-order topological insulators (HOTI) have gained significant attention as a novel and intriguing class of systems\--- extended for both fermionic~\cite{Benalcazar2017, Frank2018,benalcazarprb2017,Langbehn2017,Franca2018,wang2018higher,Geier2018,Roy2019,Ezawakagome,RoyGHOTI2019,Trifunovic2019,Khalaf2018,BiyeXie2021,trifunovic2021higher, SchindlerDirac2020} and bosonic platform~\cite{PhysRevLett.125.207204, PhysRevB.104.024406, Li2019,PhysRevB.98.235102,PhysRevB.99.235132,PhysRevB.102.041126}.
+Recently, higher-order topological insulators (HOTI) have gained significant attention as a novel and intriguing class of systems\--- extended for both fermionic~\cite{Benalcazar2017, Frank2018, benalcazarprb2017,Langbehn2017, Franca2018,wang2018higher,Geier2018,Roy2019, Ezawakagome,RoyGHOTI2019,Trifunovic2019,Khalaf2018, BiyeXie2021,trifunovic2021higher, SchindlerDirac2020} and bosonic platform~\cite{PhysRevLett.125.207204, PhysRevB.104.024406, Li2019,PhysRevB.98.235102,PhysRevB.99.235132,PhysRevB.102.041126}.
 In a $d$-dimensional space, an $n^{\rm{th}}$ order HOTI is characterized by the presence of $(d-n)$ dimensional boundary modes.
 More specifically, two-dimensional (2D) second-order topological magnon insulators (SOTMI) exhibit a distinct presence of a finite number of corner modes.
-Previous theoretical investigations into various systems ranging from the breathing kagome and square lattices~\cite{Sil_2020,PhysRevB.101.184404} to skyrmion crystals~\cite{PhysRevLett.125.207204} and twisted bilayer honeycomb networks~\cite{PhysRevB.107.L020404} have demonstrated the existence of such topologically protected magnonic corner modes.
+Previous theoretical investigations into various systems ranging from the breathing kagome and square lattices~\cite{Sil_2020,PhysRevB.101.184404} to skyrmion crystals~\cite{PhysRevLett.125.207204} and twisted bi-layer honeycomb networks~\cite{PhysRevB.107.L020404} have demonstrated the existence of such topologically protected magnonic corner modes.
 An important ingredient in most of these previous magnonic works is the presence of Dzyaloshinskii-Moriya interaction~\cite{Dzyaloshinsky1958}.
 However, the latter is only present in non-centrosymmetric systems and is related to the underlying spin-orbit coupling~\cite{PhysRevB.105.L180414} \--- which can be substantially small in real materials.
 Furthermore, specific details of the \textit{spin-magnon} mapping play an important role in finite-size bosonic systems, which is typically absent in the fermionic counterparts.
 Bosonic excitations carry a distinct feature \--- they must be positive definite.
 This unique characteristic results in specific onsite terms in the spin-magnon mapping.
 To the best of our knowledge, this fact has not been effectively considered in the previous studies~\cite{PhysRevX.8.011010} as far as higher-order topology is concerned.